 If you want to play Ultrakill, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Ultrakill has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in Ultrakill which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.

 Visual Depiction of Directional Audio: Indication on-screen with arrows, icons, located colour splashes and the like, to show where directional audio for damage, footsteps, environmental or way-finding sounds are coming from.